1-800-411-4LAW

 There are rules to follow and there's been fraud, so requirements are technical and strict.
 It's best to hire an immigration lawyer to help you.
 The downside of this way of applying for a Green Card is that if your business fails and you lose your money, you'll have to leave the U.S.

-Please contact the immigration lawyers at Jacoby & Meyers today, and we can help move you forward towards an exciting future in the U.S. We have offices nationwide.
+Please contact the immigration lawyers at Jacoby & Meyers today, and we can help move you forward towards an exciting future in the U.S. We have offices throughout the U.S.